What Should We Actually Be Afraid of in AI?

 I can already picture absurdities like an AI justice system.
 Where you have no idea why decisions are being made.
 You’ll have an AI system telling you how to properly spend your time.
 Not how you want to spend it, but how the average person spends theirs.

 We already have an AI system telling everyone which movie to watch.
 So everyone stampedes to the latest Star Wars, which is basically a compilation of scenes generated from Big Data collected from all the fans.
-And meanwhile nobody knows about Moonrise Kingdom — a wonderful Wes Anderson comedy where Bruce Willis and Edward Norton play two dads concerned about the fate of one orphan.
+And meanwhile nobody knows about Moonrise Kingdom — a wonderful Wes Anderson comedy where Bruce Willis and Edward Norton play two grown-ups trying to keep a runaway boy out of trouble.

 We already have an AI system telling us who to fall in love with and how to text.